zmap/zmap/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+> Notice: Please don't file a bug report for questions on how to use ZMap, etc. Check out our [Resources](https://github.com/zmap/zmap/tree/main#resources) section for FAQ and feel free to chime in on [Github Discussions](https://github.com/zmap/zmap/discussions) if you're still unclear and we'll be happy to assist!

 **Describe the bug**
 A clear and concise description of what the bug is.
 Inability to get ZMap to run on a specific platform or network is not considered a bug.